The symplectic arc algebra is formal: The symplectic arc algebra

 The group $HF^*(L_{\wp}, L_{\wp'})$ can be computed by placing the matching $\wp$ in the upper half-plane and $\overline{\wp'}$ in the lower half-plane, and taking the Floer cohomology of the corresponding Lagrangians.
 Here one uses the handle-slide move of Proposition \ref{Prop:Markov1} to see that the Lagrangians $L_{\wp'}$ and $L_{\overline{\wp'}}$ for a given crossingless matching, placed in either the upper or lower half-plane, are Hamiltonian isotopic.

-An intersection point of the Lagrangians $L_{\wp}$ and $L_{\overline{\wp'}}$, viewed as fibred over the corresponding upper respectively lower half-plane arcs, is given by a $k$-tuple of critical points $P \subset \{1,2,\ldots, 2k-1\}$ which are distributed evenly amongst the $k$ arcs of $\wp$ and the $k$ arcs of $\overline{\wp'}$.
+An intersection point of the Lagrangians $L_{\wp}$ and $L_{\overline{\wp'}}$, viewed as fibred over the corresponding upper respectively lower half-plane arcs, is given by a $k$-tuple of critical points $P \subset \{1,2,\ldots, 2k-1, 2k\}$ which are distributed evenly amongst the $k$ arcs of $\wp$ and the $k$ arcs of $\overline{\wp'}$.
 We will call such tuples admissible.

-Consider a fixed unknot component $C \subset \wp\cup\overline{\wp'}$. \begin{Lemma} Any intersection point $P$ of the Lagrangians comprises either all the even critical points on $C$ or all the odd critical points on $C$. \end{Lemma} \begin{proof} Relabel the points of $C \cap \{1,\ldots, 2k-1\}$ starting with the left-most critical point as $1$ and then ordering the critical points clockwise along $C$, see Figure \ref{Fig:GradeSum}.
+Fix a (necessarily unknotted) component $C$ of the planar unlink $\wp\cup\overline{\wp'}$. \begin{Lemma} Any intersection point $P$ of the Lagrangians comprises either all the even critical points on $C$ or all the odd critical points on $C$. \end{Lemma} \begin{proof} Relabel the points of $C \cap \{1,\ldots, 2k-1\}$ starting with the left-most critical point as $1$ and then ordering the critical points clockwise along $C$, see Figure \ref{Fig:GradeSum}.
 This relabelling preserves parity of critical points on $C$.
 Note that any arc of any matching joins points of opposite parity.
 If an admissible $k$-tuple $P$ contains a point of even parity and a point of odd parity, then it contains some pair of consecutive integers, which (in the new labelling) necessarily both belong to a single arc in either $\wp$ or $\overline{\wp'}$.
 This violates admissibility. \end{proof}

 Let $c(\wp,\wp')$ denote the number of components of the unlink $\wp \cup \overline{\wp'}$ obtained by reflecting $\wp'$ in the real axis and placing it underneath $\wp$.
 The above Lemma implies that the rank of $CF^*(L_{\wp}, L_{\overline{\wp'}})$ is given by $2^{c(\wp,\wp')}$.
 We shall need to understand the grading on this Floer group.
 The Lagrangians $L_{\wp}$ and their intersections are disjoint from a neighbourhood of the diagonal in the Hilbert scheme, so one can take the holomorphic volume form on $\Hilb^{[k]}(A_{2k-1})$ to be induced from the product volume form on $A_{2k-1}$, compare to \cite[Lemma 6.2]{Manolescu}.
 This means that the gradings of intersection points can be computed by adding up local contributions governed by Figure \ref{Fig:LocalGrading}.